Token Forest Security Policy

 Release authenticity

-Official downloads come only from this website and the product repository's GitHub Releases, each with a SHA-256 checksum and a stated signing status.
+Official downloads come only from this website and the product repository's GitHub Releases, each with a SHA-256 checksum and a stated signing status — except four early builds: v0.1.0, v0.1.1 and v0.1.2 published no checksum, and v0.1.9 neither a checksum nor a signing status.
 Do not run a download that fails verification — delete it, re-download from an official channel, and report it if the mismatch persists.